 Scene 1 The Kingdom of heaven is like ten virgins who awaited the coming of the bridegroom.
 Because his coming was delayed, they all slept.
 Finally, at midnight, they heard a cry, “The bridegroom is coming, go out to meet him.”
 As they arose, the five foolish virgins (who had no oil) said to the others, “Give us some of yours.”
 The wise virgins responded, “Since there might not be enough for you and us, you must go and buy some.”
 So, the foolish virgins went off to buy the oil.
 The wise virgins met the bridegroom and went to the marriage.
 Then the door was shut.

 Scene 2 When the foolish virgins arrived, they wanted to enter.
 They cried out, Lord, Lord, open to us.”
 The Lord answered, “I do not know you.”
 Jesus said, “Watch, therefore, because you do not know the day or the hour.”

 Thoughts: (Read all.
 Ponder the ones that attract you.)

-- All ten virgins fell asleep and all have brought their lamps.
-Only the wise have brought oil.
+- All ten virgins sleep.
+All have brought their lamps.
+Only the wise have brought the oil.

 Affections: (When one touches your heart, use your own words.)

-- O Lord, I will buy oil again by repentance and a good confession.
+- O Lord, if I have lost my oil, let me buy it again by repentance and a good confession.

 - O God, heaven is forever.
-Once I enter, you will never throw me out.
+When you shut the door behind me, you will never throw me out.

 + I will always treasure my Baptismal grace.

-+ If I have lost my oil, I will regain it immediately by Confession (my “second Baptism”).
++ If I have lost my innocence, I will regain it immediately by confession, the Church’s “second Baptism.”

-Someday, I will hear the words, “Go out and meet the Bridegroom.”
+At midnight, they heard the cry, “Go out and meet the Bridegroom.”